alexandrainst/node-red-http-basic-auth/README.md

 With all three config types you must specify the following:

-- *Realm*: what realm will be used with this node
+- *Realm*: what authorization realm will be used with this node.
-- *Hashed*: are the passwords in the *Password* field or in the credentials file hashed.

 With *Simple* and *Shared* config types you must specify the following:

 - *Username*: the username
-- *Password*: the password.
+- *Password*: the password may be in plain-text or hashed (only bcrypt is supported).
-	If you entered a hashed password you must check the *Hashed* checkbox.

 With *File* config type you must specify the following:

 - File: location of the file containing the credentials relative to the presently working directory.
-	If the password are hashed you must check the Hashed checkbox.
+	The format for each line is `user:realm:password`.
+	The passwords may be in plain-text or hashed (only bcrypt is supported).

 ### File Configuration